OliveChao/Portfolio/FrontEndDevelopment/FrontEndDevREADME.txt

 ************************************
 ************************************

+WELCOOOOOOOOOOOOOME!!!
 Here Are Some Quotes I Like
 ---------------------------

 "The designer does not begin with some preconceived idea.
-Rather, the ideas is the result of careful study and observation, and the design a product of that idea" - PAUL RAND
+Rather, the idea is the result of careful study and observation, and the design a product of that idea" - PAUL RAND

 ..........................................